29-Year-Old Goalie – Anaheim Ducks

 Signed a two-year, $4.5 million contract with the Hurricanes in March 2014.
 Traded to the Ducks in June 2015.

-Khudobin was reassigned to AHL San Diego on Wednesday.
+Khudobin was sent to AHL San Diego on Monday, Eric Stephens of the Orange County Register reports.

 To instantly reveal our fantasy analysis of every player – including Anton Khudobin – simply subscribe now.